cafaray/nano-api-test/README.md

 # nano-api-test

+This project pretends help you to install Kong, configure as api-gateway and set a basic security for the api-call.
+This was prepared as part of the API Training 2o2o - API management track.

 ## Create a docker network

 This network will be use for kong and our API server:

 `docker network create kong-net`

 ## Start database for Kong
 There is two option database : Postgres or Cassandra.
 For this sample we use postgres.

 ```
 docker run -d --name kong-database \
 --network=kong-net \